 - Share fact-based, concrete details that speak to the importance of your achievements.

 - Make a note of the specific feedback you receive from others, including superiors, coworkers, direct reports, and other stakeholders.

 - Hard data is especially persuasive because it measures the impact of your accomplishments.
 Use it to articulate the bigger picture every step of the way.

 Not only does tracking your accomplishments create concrete examples of your value, the tracking process itself will give you confidence.
 As you become aware of your progress, you will be more comfortable telling others, in specific terms, how you provide value to the company.

-Like Ms. Allen says, you don’t have to be a bragger.
+Like Ms. Allen says, you don’t have to be a bragger—or, to put it another way, you can brag tactfully.
 Take advantage of opportunities to communicate your accomplishments.
 If others don’t hear about them from you, they can only operate from perception and second-hand information.

 If you’re unsure about how much self-promotion is too much, Joel’s coaching program will provide you with a customized action plan to help you leapfrog your way to the top of the career ladder.
 Click here for more information.